can I feed my angelfish vegetables?

 Providing a healthy, varied diet that consists of high-quality foods, such as peas, may help treat the condition if it’s not already too advanced.

-However, feeding peas to angelfish isn’t always an easy experience.
-That’s because they don’t always know what to do with them.
+However, feeding peas to angelfish isn’t easy because they don’t always know what to do with them.
 To help resolve this, put them on a fast the day before to make them hungry enough to eat them.

 Then, boil them until they’re soft and mushy, and remove as much of the outer shell as possible to make them easier for angelfish to eat.